justchrister/kalt/README.md

 ## Back-end
 <img src="https://ka.lt/media/architecture.svg" alt="" width="100%" height="auto">

-The back-end leverages Supabase message queue to enable seamless communication between various services.
+The back-end leverages Supabase (postgres) as a message queue to enable seamless communication between the micro-services.
 This message queue system implements a publish-subscribe pattern where any service can publish messages to specific topics, and other services can subscribe to these topics to consume the messages.

-Benefits of using Supabase message queue in this architecture include:
+The quality of the message contents are ensured through interfaces and types, that are implemented in Supabase Postgres and the Nuxt Typescript

 - Decoupling of services, allowing for independent scaling and easy maintenance.
 - Improved fault tolerance, as services can continue to function even if some other services fail.